musana-engineering/musana.engineering.github.io/_posts/2024-06-02-platform-engineering-on-k8s-part1.markdown

 terraform apply
 {% endhighlight %}

  - ### TLS Certificate Management
 Securing our applications with SSL/TLS certificates is a critical aspect of our Platform.
-Developers using the platform will be able to request certificates Using annotated ingress resources and cert-manager will facilitate creating the Certificate resources which includes the issuance, renewal, and management of SSL/TLS certificates from various certificate authorities.
-By integrating Cert Manager into our Platform, we will ensure that our applications are always served over secure connections, without the hassle of manual certificate management.
+Cert-manager will facilitate creating the Certificate resources which includes the issuance, renewal, and management of SSL/TLS certificates from various certificate authorities.

+Upon obtaining the certificate from Letsencrypt, Cert Manager securely stores it as a Kubernetes secret within the Cert-Manager namespace.
+However, to meet the diverse needs of our platform, we require the certificate to be accessible across multiple namespaces.
+To achieve this, we will leverage the  **[Kubernetes Replicator](https://github.com/mittwald/kubernetes-replicator)**, enabling seamless replication of secrets throughout our Kubernetes environment.

+ - ### Secret Management
+Safeguarding sensitive data is crucial for our platform's security.
+We've chosen Azure Key Vault as our centralized repository for securely storing all secrets, leveraging industry-standard encryption and access control.

+To seamlessly integrate Azure Key Vault with our Kubernetes clusters, we'll utilize External Secrets.
+This solution bridges Kubernetes and Azure Key Vault, allowing us to securely retrieve secrets directly into the relevant namespaces without compromising security or increasing complexity.

+First, we'll set up a ClusterSecretStore for our Azure Key Vault within our Kubernetes environment, establishing a secure connection for retrieving secrets.
+Then, we'll create ExternalSecrets for the specific secrets required by our applications, ensuring sensitive data remains protected yet accessible within the appropriate namespaces.

  - ### Ingress Management
 Routing incoming traffic to the appropriate services within our Platform will be handled by Nginx Ingress, a popular ingress controller for Kubernetes.
 With its advanced features, such as SSL/TLS termination, path-based routing, and support for custom configurations, Nginx Ingress provides a robust and flexible solution for exposing our applications to the outside world.